d4l-data4life/js-fhir-validator/README.md

 - `build-json-files` executes the script to build JSON schema files per resource.
 Called by `build`, takes `stu3` or `r4` as a parameter
 - `generate-validator-scripts` executes the script to build JS validation files per resource using `ajv`.
 Called by `build`, takes `stu3` or `r4` as a parameter

-## Frequently asked Questions
+## Frequently asked questions

-Why should I use this over a FHIR json file that AJV parses at runtime?
+Why should I use this repository over a FHIR json file that AJV parses at runtime?

 Indeed that is a very straightforward way to use a JSON-Schema based validation, and the way AJV is used most of the time.
-It would even make it possible to just have one FHIR.json file for all the resources!
+It would even make it possible to just have one FHIR.json file for all the resources.

-The downside: it requires you to enable `unsafe-eval` in your Consent Security Policies, which is a deal-breaker for many environments and browser default settings.
+The downside: You must enable `unsafe-eval` in your content security policies, which is a deal-breaker for many environments and default browser settings.

 Why do you not transpile the code to something ES6-friendly with [lebab](https://github.com/lebab/lebab)?

-Shoutout to lebab, it's a great project!
-However, using only the "safe" transformations doesn't change much in the generated functions, and using the unsafe ones is, well, unsafe.
+Shout-out to lebab, it's a great project!
+However, using only the safe transformations doesn't change much in the generated functions, and using the unsafe ones is, well, unsafe.